wellcomecollection/docs/incident_retros/2024-10-07_updates_not_getting_through_to_works.md

 - Update monitoring so this isn’t missed again
     - Surface date of oldest message
     - Show the status of deployment service
+- Extend message retention period e.g. 3/4 days, to save us if something like this happens on a Friday and we don't catch it till Monday